 Raspberry Pi boards come in a variety of shapes and sizes.
-Aside from the boards themselves, which include the Raspberry Pi Zero and Zero W, Raspberry Pi 3 Model A+, and Raspberry Pi 3 B+, you'll want to select a smattering of Raspberry Pi add-ons.
+Aside from the boards themselves, which include the Raspberry Pi Zero and Zero W, Raspberry Pi 3 Model A+, Raspberry Pi 3 B+, and Raspberry Pi 4, you'll want to select a smattering of Raspberry Pi add-ons.
 Check out the best Raspberry Pi accessories you can buy!

 When I first snagged a Raspberry Pi, among the activities I was most excited for was getting a fun case.
 That was probably more alluring at the time than actually setting up my Raspberry Pi, granted it was before I discovered the vast array of Raspberry Pi projects which the ultra-versatile single-board computer (SBC) was capable of.
 I began with a simple case which came in my Raspberry Pi Canakit, then upgraded to a NESPi case from RetroFlag.
 For the ultimate retro gaming set up, you might appreciate a SNES Raspberry Pi case, or Sega Mega Drive Pi case.
 The Pibow case provides an aesthetically-pleasing enclosure for the Pi.
 While many Pi cases offer protection, some provide additional utility such as the MediaPi+ Case with its ability to house a hard drive.